4n0m4l0u5/change-IP-email-me/README.md

 nano auto_ip_check.sh
 #make your changes and save

-or if your'e oldschool, you can use vi vi auto_ip_check.sh
+or if you're oldschool, you can use vi vi auto_ip_check.sh
 #make your changes and save